 Be open.
-That’s some of the first pieces of advice given to you from many social workers as you begin the adoption process.
+Those are some of the first pieces of advice given to you by many social workers as you begin the adoption process.
 The more open you are, the easier it will be to place you with a baby.
 Be open.
 You can always say no to a potential placement if it’s not right.
 As a prospective adoptive parent, you may be thinking, “Why in the world would you say no to any placement opportunity?
 That could be your baby!”
 But let me offer a few reasons why you may feel inclined to turn down an opportunity presented to you.

 1. It just doesn’t feel right.

 Never underestimate the power of your own intuition.
-If you are in the middle of reading the information presented to you and you suddenly find yourself feeling uneasy about what you are reading, just stop and politely decline having your profile book shown to this birth mother.
+If you are in the middle of reading the information presented to you and you suddenly find yourself feeling uneasy about what you are reading, just stop and politely decline to have your profile book shown to this birth mother.
 This decision is going to affect the rest of your life, so listen to yourself, and trust your instincts.

 2. The information given to you isn’t what you “signed up for.”

 Most adoptive parents working with an agency will have to fill out a “child characteristic” checklist to determine what they will and will not consider when it comes to their future child.
 You can choose everything from the child’s gender to age to disabilities and everything in between.
 If you find the information presented to you in a potential match is something you’re not comfortable with, then it’s okay to skip this match and wait for the next one.